cschleiden/azure-boards-decompose/marketplace/details.md

-# Important notice - 6/15/2016 #
+# Update - 6/21/2016 #

-This morning the extension **stopped** working due to a bug in the product.
-A fix is currently being worked on and will hopefully be deployed within the next day.
+After the latest VSTS updates the extension should work for everyone.
+If not, please drop me an email, or create an issue on github.

 # Easy decomposition of work items #